thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-05-building-a-ubuntu-linux-gateway.md

 ## Introduction

 This tutorial is written when building a blueprint for VMWare vRealize, but the instructions lend to any virtualization, or normal, system.
-The _gateway_ connects to an external network named _vlan25_Profile_ which provides Internet access, and second network, _InternalNetwork_, which is an isolated network.
+The _gateway_ connects to an external network named _vlan25_Profile_ which provides Internet access, and a second network, _InternalNetwork_, which is an isolated network.
 While _host1_ only connects to the _InternalNetwork_.
 The vRealize blueprint for the network is displayed below.

 {% include figure.html path="blog/posts/linux-gateway/blueprint.png" alt="vRealize blueprint" %}